ckormanyos/real-time-cpp-toolchains/README.md

 with `--host=x86_64-x64-mingw32`.
 Builds have preference for static linking.

 One single mingw64 DLL --- [`libwinpthread-1.dll`](https://github.com/ckormanyos/real-time-cpp-toolchains/tree/master/ref_app) ---
 is required to run the compilers.
+(See [this issue](https://github.com/ckormanyos/real-time-cpp-toolchains/issues/2) for tracking the attempt to remove this remaining dependency.)

 ## Supported toolchain targets